bazelbuild/bazel/src/tools/remote_worker/README.md

   no network connectivity except for its own "localhost".
 Note that due to a Linux kernel issue this might result in a loss of performance if you run many actions in parallel.
 For long running tests it probably won't matter much, though.

-## Hazelcast caching

-You can also use a Hazelcast server for the distributed cache as follows:
-Suppose your Hazelcast server is listening on address:port.
-Then, run the remote worker with --hazelcast_node=address:port.